vijaybirru/documentation/scalarizr/index.rst

 The ListRoles QueryEnv call returns a list of the Farm Roles and associated server(s) that make up the Farm the calling Server belongs to.

-The list retuned by ListRoles may be filtered using the following parameters:
+The list returned by ListRoles may be filtered using the following parameters:

 .. csv-table::
    :header-rows: 1